pipelinelabo/datalaiq-wiki/flows/nodes/slackfile.md

 ## Example

-This example gathers information about currently-connected ingesters and formats that information into a text representation, then runs a Gravwell query.
+This example gathers information about currently-connected ingesters and formats that information into a text representation, then runs a DatalaiQ query.
 It then combines the search output and the ingester information into a PDF file and uploads that file to a Slack channel.

 ![](slackfile-example.png)